 I let someone else be the source of my happiness.
-Without thinking, I handed the key over so easily when I should have guarded this sacred gift with all my being.
+Without thinking, I handed the key over so quickly when I should have guarded this sacred gift with all my being.
 I sacrificed the core of myself for someone else and lost my soul along the way.
 My spirit felt no longer tied to this universe.
 It didn’t belong.
 I didn’t belong.
-But I didn’t let fate dictate my life that night or any others, I needed to.
+But I didn’t let fate dictate my life that night or any others, and I needed to.
 Slowly, I lifted my feet off the gas pedal and turned around.
-I drove back home knowing that our marriage was over.
+I drove back home, knowing that our marriage was over.

 The Reality of Life After Divorce

 My divorce has been one of the most traumatic and painful experiences I’ve gone through.
 The experience has ripped my heart in ways where the pieces would never seam back fully together again.
 I’ve accepted life after divorce, and in the process, I have learned beauty can exist in the ugliness of scars.
-I had imagined the intricate details of a future shared with my ex-husband and then in an instant, those dreams completely shattered.
+I had imagined the intricate details of a future shared with my ex-husband, and then, in an instant, those dreams completely shattered.